BlockchainCommons/www.blockchaincommons.com/projects.md

 **Introduction:** [CSR Overview](https://github.com/BlockchainCommons/Gordian/blob/master/Docs/CSR.md)

 Collaborative Seed Recovery, or CSR, is a new system intended to automate the recovery of seeds and other sensitive digital data in a way that is safe, secure, and simple to use.
 It is not a methodology to prevent compromise, but simply to add resilience to recovery in the case of failure or loss.
 It is an exemplar for how to introduce a key management role into a Gordian Architecture.

+CSR is a step toward Collaborative Key Management (CKM), which is expected to become an active project following the deployment of current CSR systems.

 ### Gordian Reference App: Coordinator (iOS)